WHAT IS YOGA THERAPY?

 Meditation has been proven to increase concentration which in turn has a ripple effect on healing and positively transforming all levels of our constitution from the gross physical body to the deeper subtle energy bodies.

-The use of visualization in Yoga Therapy can be an incredibly powerful tool on the path to healing.
+The use of a good mental focus in Yoga Therapy can be an incredibly powerful tool on the path to healing.

-Once the body is in a state of relaxation, the effects of visualization can take hold at a deeper level free of fear, judgement and our habitual behavioural patterns (Samskaras).
+Once the body is in a state of relaxation, the effects of focus can take hold at a deeper level free of fear, judgement and our habitual behavioural patterns (Samskaras).

 Chakra and Nadi - Subtle Energy Body

 The Nadi are channels that transport Prana (life force energy) around our physical body.
-The number is unknown and is beyond our scope of understanding however, in Yoga Therapy, we focus on three major Nadi.
+The number is unknown and is beyond our scope of understanding, however, in Yoga Therapy, we focus on three major Nadi that feed into the peripheral.

 Ida Nadi governs the Left side of the body, Pingala Nadi governs the right side of the body and Sushumna Nadi travels up the centre of the body.

-These powerful energetic junctions govern Pranic energy that flows throughout our bodies.
+These powerful energetic junctions govern Pranic energy that flows throughout and around our bodies and connects us to the greater cosmos.

 Although we can not physically see or dissect the Nadi and Chakra, by applying different breath techniques, yoga poses or specific mantra we can directly affect these subtle energy bodies and help to open up blockages that inhibit healing.